IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/DemoGuidance.md

-Wether for a client, a session at a conference, or, if you are an IBM technical seller, your Stand and Deliver, preparation for a demonstration is critical.
+Whether for a client, a session at a conference, or, if you are an IBM technical seller, your Stand and Deliver, preparation for a demonstration is critical.
 Included below are both general demonstration guidance and helpful tips for using {{offering.name}} and the IBM Technology Zone (ITZ) environment associated with the {{learningplan.name}} learning plan.

 ## General demonstration guidance
 Knowing the audience you are presenting to is critical.
 Having at least a basic understanding of a client's business and their challenges enables you to customize your conversation so it hits home with the audience.
 In addition, it is important to understand the roles of the individuals in your audience to know at what level of technical detail you should present.